 The price bracket for all-in-one printers is wide.

-Inexpensive: You can buy a basic inkjet model for around $50, but you’ll be limited to printing, copying, and scanning, with little to no conveniences such as quiet mode or wireless operation.
+Inexpensive: You can buy a basic inkjet model for around $50, but you’ll be limited to printing, copying, and scanning, with few conveniences such as quiet mode or wireless operation.

 Expensive: Laser printers start at around $150 and offer faster production, with high-end models costing hundreds of dollars.
 You’ll enjoy exceptional PPM ratings with these printers, along with superb durability and features.